in /equality report

 Could we increase it by campaigning too and support those in need by our taxes?

 And homelessness?
-It seems to be unrelated to income inequality in our findings.
+It seems to be unrelated to income inequality in our findings as Belgium (equal) scores high in homelessness and Portugal (unequal) low.
 However, could it suggest that there is a shift happening?
-Belgium becomes a more unequal country and Portugal will belong to the most equal countries one day?
+Belgium becomes a more unequal country and Portugal will belong to the most equal countries soon?
 This could well be happening.

 Whatever it is, should not homelessness completely disappear?